xmas92/katacoda-scenarios/test/step9.md

 And select that we want to recieve `Issue events`.

+**Secret token note**
-In a real bot application you would also want to set the secrets field.
+In a real bot application you would also want to set the secret token field.
 This is used to make it easier to validate that a request comes from your GitLab server.
 Github has a nice short [article](https://developer.github.com/webhooks/securing/) about the how and why of the webhook secret token field.